Broad and vague definition of sensitive information worries lawyers

 “Like many governments, China’s Data Security Law outlines special classes of data that are ‘core’ to national security,” Matt Stamper, CISO and executive advisor at EVOTEK, and president of ISACA San Diego Chapter, told The Daily Swig.

 “National core data represents those classes of data that impact the country’s national economy, security, and sovereignty.
 The key is how broadly defined this subset of data will be interpreted.
-An overly expansive view of national core data could stifle data flows and present barriers to foreign entities working within certain sectors of the Chinese economy.”
+An overly expansive view of national core data could curtail data flows and impact foreign entities working within certain sectors of the Chinese economy.”

 Fines will depend on whether a breach of law affects either core data or important data, with higher penalties imposed for core data.